-As part of the pre-join transformations on both the left (build-side) & right side (probe-side), projections are resolved, join equality & timestamp expressions are computed, and the streams are sharded as per the join-equality attribute & written into intermediary Scribe categories.
+As part of the pre-join transformations on both the left (probe-side) & right side (build-side), projections are resolved, join equality & timestamp expressions are computed, and the streams are sharded as per the join-equality attribute & written into intermediary Scribe categories.

 Since only inner joins or left-outer joins are supported by the system, the expressions of the left-side are evaluated before join while for the right-side, this is done after the join.

 As shown in Figure 2, the join operator has 3 components: (i) a stateful engine, used to process the left stream, (ii) a stateless engine, processing the right stream, and (iii) a coordinator, to bridge the two engines together.

 Left stateful engine : As events in the left stream are processed, the stateful engine looks-up matching events in the right join window.
 In case of a successful lookup, join results are generated.
 If there are no matches, the event is retained (till the window closes) in the buffer to retry later.1